 In 1961 the agency created its first support groups, which consisted of a group for women having marital problems, and one for adolescent girls aged 14 to 16.
 In the 1980’s the agency took a major leap by adding programs specifically to serve children.
 The agency distinguished the new service by incorporating children into its name.
 The 1990’s brought expansive growth due to a successful effort to obtain grants from foundations to fund additional services.

-Today, Jewish Family and Children’s Service of Long Beach has grown to a current budget of nearly $1 million, due to its commitment to meeting the needs of the community and to the many generous donors who have believed in its vision of “a community healed, one person, one family at a time.”
+Today, Jewish Family and Children’s Service of Long Beach has grown to a current budget of just over $1 million, due to its commitment to meeting the needs of the community and to the many generous donors who have believed in its vision of “a community healed, one person, one family at a time.”